Publisher of the most cited open-access journals in their fields.

 Frontiers in Immunology is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Immunology welcome submission of the following article types: Book Review, Case Report, Classification, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Technology Report, Protocols and Specialty Grand Challenge.
+The specialty sections of Frontiers in Immunology welcome submission of the following article types: Book Review, Case Report, Classification, Clinical Study Protocol, Clinical Trial, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Technology Report, Protocols and Specialty Grand Challenge.

 When submitting a manuscript to Frontiers in Immunology, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.